About Your Central Venous Catheter (CVC) for Pediatric Patients

 1. Peel off the top and side strips.

 2. Place the top edge above your dressing.
-Don’t let the tape on the waterproof cover touch your dressing.
+Do not let the tape on the waterproof cover touch your dressing.
 It can lift your dressing when you remove the waterproof cover after showering.
 Smooth the cover down over your dressing.

 3. Peel off the bottom strip.
-Make sure the bottom edge of the waterproof cover is below your dressing and the lumens of your catheter are tucked into the waterproof cover and completely covered.
+Make sure the bottom edge of the waterproof cover is below your dressing.
+Tuck the lumens of your catheter into the waterproof cover so they’re completely covered.
 Smooth the bottom edge down.

 After your shower, dry the waterproof covering before taking it off.
 If your dressing gets wet, change it.
 Follow the instructions in the section “Changing Your Dressing, Needleless Connectors, and Disinfection Caps.”